Territorial Abbey of Tokwon

 Tokwon Abbey was a Benedictine monastery of the Congregation of Missionary Benedictines of Saint Ottilien, located near the town of Wonsan in what is now North Korea.
 Founded as a monastic mission in Seoul, the community transferred to Tokwon in the 1920s to take charge of the newly created Apostolic Vicariate of Wonsan.
-The persecution of Christians in North Korea since 1949 made any church activity in the abbacy impossible.
+The persecution of Christians in North Korea since 1949—including the torture and murder of dozens of men and women religious—made any church activity in the abbacy impossible.
 However the Territorial Abbacy of Tokwon is formally still kept as one of the few remaining territorial abbeys within the Catholic Church.

 Foundation

 In February 1909, German monks of the Congregation of Missionary Benedictines of Saint Ottilien arrived in Seoul.
 Following the model used in their African monasteries, lay brothers established a carpentry shop and a trade school, while priests busied themselves with pastoral work and education.
 With the arrival of more monks from Europe, the monastery was raised to the status of an abbey on May 15, 1913.
 Fr Boniface Sauer, OSB, became the community's first abbot.